toFrankie/github-blogger/README.md

 > Inspired by [Aaronphy/Blogger](https://github.com/Aaronphy/Blogger).

-This is a plugin for VS Code that allows you to quickly create and manage Github Issues as blog posts.
-It uses the [Github REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) and [Github GraphQL API](https://docs.github.com/en/graphql) to manage your Issues, and all content created or updated through this plugin can be found in your Github repository.
+This is a extension for VS Code that allows you to quickly create and manage Github Issues as blog posts.
+It uses the [Github REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) and [Github GraphQL API](https://docs.github.com/en/graphql) to manage your Issues, and all content created or updated through this extension can be found in your Github repository.

 ## Quick Start